 In all cases of water damage to floors, the floorboards will need to be thoroughly dried out before we can make repairs.
 Unfortunately, if you attempt to make floor repairs before your floorboards are appropriately dry, they will inevitably warp or show damage.

 Call Today For a Free Quote and Estimate!

-My Affordable Floors offers free estimates and consultations on all our flooring projects.
+My Affordable Flooring offers free estimates and consultations on all our flooring projects.
 Call us today at 262-653-1120 for a free, no obligation estimate or just complete our contact form to schedule your appointment.